GpxFeed/campgrounds/README.md

 Feed your routing applications OFFLINE.

-# A collection of camping sites and camper supplementals for download as "Points of Interest" in the GPX format
+# <h1>A collection of camping sites and camper supplementals for download as "Points of Interest" / POIs in the GPX format</h1>

 *Read this in other languages: [English](README.md), [German](README.de.md), [French](README.fr.md)